- Small Group

 - Price from

 Summary : Spend a week exploring the Canadian Arctic at a unique wilderness lodge and world-class beluga whale observation site.
 Situated 500 miles (805 km) north of the Arctic Circle, the lodge offers fully-guided opportunities for hiking, kayaking, zodiac cruising and exploring the Arctic tundra in all-terrain vehicles.
 Watch for muskox, polar bear and Arctic fox in their natural habitat while enjoying comfortable accommodations, all accessible by a short flight from Yellowknife, Northwest Territories to Somerset Island in Nunavut, Canada.

 Activities : Birding, Hiking, Kayaking

 $8,995 to $13,495

-Enjoy an included night in Yellowknife and meet your fellow travelers at a welcome expedition briefing.
+Enjoy a night in Yellowknife and meet your fellow travelers at a welcome expedition briefing.

 Meet early in the morning to board your private chartered plane to fly the 1,000 miles (1,500 km) to the Arctic Watch lodge.
 During the four and a half hour flight, pass over the tree-line to the remote community of Cambridge Bay to refuel.
 Land on Somerset Island in the afternoon.
 A short walk across the tundra, and an even shorter raft ride across the Cunningham River, will bring you to the lodge.
 Following a tour of the facilities, settle into your room and later meet the staff for a briefing on the activities of the week ahead.